patrick-llgc/pisguru/README.md

 ```
 - Cropping can be realized through slicing numpy arrays, and also bitwise operations.
 Irregular cropping other than rectangular one can only be realized using bitwise operations.
 - For simple masking, `cv2.bitwise_and(image, image, mask=mask)`
+- `cv2.split` and `cv2.merge` are convenient functinos to convert between 3ch color and 1ch graysale images.
+- Image classification and image localization are two distinctive topics in computer vision.

 ## Topics